Education Options After High School

 - Medical information which explains how your disability impacts your major life activities, if appropriate

 - A summary of assessments and evaluation instruments used to make the diagnoses

 - A summary of evaluation results

-- Note that your IEP is not considered sufficient documentation in most places
+- Your IEP is not considered sufficient documentation in most places.

 Getting Accommodations at College: Tools for School when you have a mental health disability.
 Attractive, user-friendly tipsheet from Transitions RTC in Massachusetts (PDF, 2 pages, 2011).

 Disability services at NH and nearby colleges is a page on this website with links to all the disability/accessibility pages for the individual colleges.

 “Disability Services” is a 26:58-minute video overview from Higher Education Today.
 It touches on the nuts and bolts of setting up different kinds of accommodations as well as supporting students who are reluctant to ask for help: